getdoover/platform-modbus-bridge/README.md

-# Doover Application Template
+# Doover Platform Interface Modbus Bridge

-This repository serves as a template for creating Doover applications.

-It provides a structured layout for application code, deployment configurations, simulators, and tests.
-The template is designed to simplify the development and deployment of Doover-compatible applications.
+This is a Doover App to provide a modbus TCP interface for platform interface.

 The basic structure of the repository is as follows: